- Credit cards provide interest-free credit from the time of purchase to the end of the billing period

 Credit card benefits for retailers

-Retailers are not required to accept credit cards, but do so in increasing numbers.
+Retailers are not required to accept credit cards, but do so numbers to provide payments options for their customers.
 Retailers that do accept credit cards receive many benefits, including:

 - Reaching a large customer base – Credit cards are the preferred method of payment for many customers, and customers will select retailers that allow them to choose their preferred method of payment.